andreik44455/Design-Patterns/README.md

    - Serialization method gives you a deep copy of an object.

 ### Copy constructor vs Clone
-we can also use the clone method to create an object from an existing object.
-However, the copy constructor has some advantages over the clone method:
+The copy constructor has some advantages over the clone method:
 - The copy constructor is much easier to implement.
 We do not need to implement the Cloneable interface and handle CloneNotSupportedException.
 - The clone method returns a general Object reference.
 Therefore, we need to typecast it to the appropriate type.
 - Can not assign a value to a final field in the clone method.
 However, we can do so in the copy constructor.